Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Contributions of faces

 Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$ satisfying (I3).
 Let $\gamma$ be a good configuration that strongly appears in $G$, let $G'$ be the $\gamma$-reduction of $G$, and let $G''$ be a subgraph of $G'$ that includes all the rings and satisfies (I0).

-Let $f''$ be an internal face of $G''$, and let $H$ be the subgraph of $G''$ that forms the boundary of $f''$.
+Let $f''$ be a face of $G''$, and let $H$ be the subgraph of $G''$ that forms the boundary of $f''$.
 We wish to define a subgraph $J_{f''}$ of $G$ that will correspond to $H$, and a union of faces of $J_{f''}$ that will correspond to $f''$.